How did news get from the frontlines of Belgium and France to newspapers on Australian breakfast tables?

 The men were taken down by German machine-gun fire or they slipped from duckboards and drowned in mud.

-Bean described the battle, which was the Australians’ first major action, as ‘ill-starred’ and ‘a little show’.
+Bean described the battle, which was the Australians’ first major action, as ‘ill-starred’.

 In private, he wrote: “The wounded can be seen crawling into shell-craters by the river and we are to try to get them in tonight … It is not quite the disaster, which at first appears.
 I should say we lost something between 4000 and 5000.”